NewsMissoula County

 Posted

-"It’s always awesome to see it come to fruition and that we’re all doing it for charity is incredible," Eddie Johnson, co-founder of TOTFest said the festival started as an idea and grew into what it is today.
+MISSOULA — "It’s always awesome to see it come to fruition and that we’re all doing it for charity is incredible," Eddie Johnson, co-founder of Totfest said

-As the festival grew over the years, so did their talent.
-Donating time to rock out for a greater cause.
+As the festival grew over the years, so did its talent, which donates time to rock out for a greater cause.

 Local bands say it's great to give back.

-"It's really great as a musician from that’s been in this community for a long time to really give back to the community and to something positive," Shawn Frazer said, Drummer for Ceres and Blessiddoom.
+"It's really great as a musician from that’s been in this community for a long time to really give back to the community and to something positive," Ceres and Blessiddoom drummer Shawn Frazer said.

-Some bands traveling hundreds of miles to raise funds for this years charity, Camp-Mak-A Dream, a free camp for cancer survivors and families.
+Some bands traveled hundreds of miles to raise funds for this year's charity, Camp-Mak-A Dream, a free camp for cancer survivors and families.

-"The people that are coming here are looking to connect with people who understand what they’ve gone through," Jen Emendorfer-Wade, camper manger for Camp-Mak-a-Dream said, "because they might be the only one in their town that has this particular diagnosis"
+"The people that are coming here are looking to connect with people who understand what they’ve gone through," Jen Emendorfer-Wade, camper manager for Camp-Mak-a-Dream said, "because they might be the only one in their town that has this particular diagnosis."

-The festival has raised over 10,000 dollars in contributions to local charities and want others to know their is more to heavy metal than mosh pits.
+The festival has raised over $10,000 in contributions to local charities and wants others to know there is more to heavy metal than mosh pits.

 The festival reached peak attendees with over 300 expected to attend.